 Like I said, I strongly suggest you work out at home.
 This way it’s easier to be consistent and you’re more likely to get the workout in.
 There are tons of exercise routines you can perform at home.
 There are bodyweight routines, cardio routines, and even weight routines.
 You don’t need much.
 If you don’t have a home gym and want to know how to get started, check out my post on Starting Over Again: Building My Home Gym.
 Or if you’re more interested in bodyweight routines, check out my post on Bodyweight Exercises You Can Do Anywhere.
 And if you’d rather do something cardio based, go for a run outside or get a treadmill.

 It doesn’t take a fancy gym membership or expensive home gym to get fit.
 All it takes is a good plan that you can commit to daily.
 Working out at home highly increases the ease of getting a workout in.
-This may not be your preference, but with COVID-19 limiting what we can do, this may be your only choice.
+This may not be your preference, but it’s an obvious choice.
 And once you get into a routine, you may realize that having your own home gym is the way to go.